-The securities are selected by applying a combination of values based exclusions and a best-in-class selection process to companies in the MSCI EMU Index by:
+The securities of the MSCI China ESG Leaders Select index, the MSCI EM ex China ESG Leaders Select index and the MSCI World ESG Leaders Select index are selected by applying a combination of values based exclusions and a best-in-class selection process to companies in their parent indices, respectively the MSCI China index, the MSCI EM ex China Index, and the MSCI World by:

-1. Firstly excluding companies involved in the following business activities as per MSCI ESG Research: Alcohol, Gambling, Tobacco, Nuclear Power, Conventional Weapons, Nuclear Weapons, Controversial Weapons, Civilian Firearms, Thermal Coal and Unconventional Oil & Gas.

-2. The remaining companies are rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index :

-Companies that are not existing constituents of the MSCI ESG Leaders Indexes must have an MSCI ESG Rating of "BB" or above and the MSCI ESG Controversies score of "3" or above to be eligible.
-Current constituents of the MSCI ESG Leaders Indexes must have a MSCI ESG Rating of "BB" or above and the MSCI ESG Controversies score of "1" or above to remain eligible.

-3. A best-in-class selection process is then applied to the remaining eligible securities in the selected universe.
-The methodology aims to include the securities of companies with the highest ESG ratings making up 50% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- 1. Firstly excluding companies involved in the following business activities: Alcohol, Gambling, Tobacco, Nuclear Power, Conventional Weapons, Nuclear Weapons, Controversial Weapons, Thermal Coal, Unconventional Oil & Gas and Civilian Firearms. - 2.
+The remaining companies are then rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index: - Companies that are not existing constituents of the MSCI China ESG Leaders Select index, the MSCI EM ex China ESG Leaders Select index or the MSCI World ESG Leaders Select index must have a MSCI ESG Rating of "BB" or above and the MSCI ESG Controversies score of "3" or above to be eligible. - Current constituents of the MSCI China ESG Leaders Select index, the MSCI EM ex China ESG Leaders Select index and the MSCI World ESG Leaders Select index must have a MSCI ESG Rating of "BB" or above and the MSCI ESG Controversies score of 1 or above to remain eligible. - 3.
+A best-in-class selection process is then applied to the remaining eligible securities in the selected universe.
+The methodology aims to include the securities of companies with the highest ESG ratings making up 50% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the respective Parent Index. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?